 We offer effective, private and secure Online Therapy for residents of the state of New Jersey.
 See an online postpartum therapist from the comfort of your home.

-After therapy for postpartum depression, your mood and outlook on life will improve.
-We want you to start finding joy in your new role as a mother.
+After therapy for postpartum depression, we aim for your mood and outlook on life will improve.
+We want you to start finding joy in your new role as a parent.
 Let’s work to increase your energy and stamina to deal with the daily tasks of life.
 Hope and joy for the future is within your grasp, while your baby is still small.
 That connection you dreamed about with your baby and your partner is possible!
 What kind of future do you want for your family?
 Let’s work together, in postpartum therapy, to make that vision a reality.

-Motherhood can be stressful, even if it’s not your first child – at Brave Minds Psychological Services, we can help you manage the worst symptoms of the baby blues.
+Parenthood can be stressful, even if it’s not your first child – at Brave Minds Psychological Services, we can help you manage the worst symptoms of the baby blues.
 In fact, we can come into your home, on your time and schedule for online therapy in New Jersey!
-Our compassionate therapists at our offices in Scotch Plains are waiting to give you the best postpartum depression treatment available.
+Our compassionate therapists at our offices in Scotch Plains and Branchburg are waiting to give you the best postpartum depression treatment available.
 To begin counseling, there are a few simple steps:

 - Connect with Brave Minds Psychological Services for a free consultation phone call.